annotorious/annotorious-website/src/content/docs/api-reference/user.md

 the annotation.
 It neither provides any authentication functionality itself, nor interacts with a login system on your behalf.
 Authentication and authorization remains up to your application.

-## User Properties

-### id

-- Type: `string`
-- Required

-A unique identifier for the user.
-This is the only required field.

-### isGuest

-- Type: `boolean`
-- Optional

-Indicates whether the user is a guest or a registered user.
-This can be used to differentiate between authenticated users and temporary guests.

-### name

-- Type: `string`
-- Optional

-The display name of the user.
-Can be used in the UI to show who created an annotation.

-### avatar

-- Type: `string`
-- Optional

-A URL to the user's avatar image.
-Can be used to display the user's profile picture in the annotation UI.